course starting at

-Continuing with our information gathering, lets take a look at SNMP Sweeping.
-SNMP sweeps are often a good indicator in finding a ton of information about a specific system or actually compromising the remote device.
+Continuing with our information gathering, let’s take a look at SNMP Sweeping.
+SNMP sweeps are often good at finding a ton of information about a specific system or actually compromising the remote device.
 If you can find a Cisco device running a private string for example, you can actually download the entire device configuration, modify it, and upload your own malicious config.
-Often the passwords themselves are level 7 encoded which means they are trivial to decode and obtain the ‘enable‘ or login password for the specific device.
+Often the passwords themselves are level 7 encoded, which means they are trivial to decode and obtain the enable or login password for the specific device.

 Metasploit comes with a built in auxiliary module specifically for sweeping SNMP devices.
-There are a couple of things to understand before we perform our SNMP Scan.
-First, ‘read only‘ and ‘read write‘ community strings play an important role on what type of information can be extracted or modified on the devices themselves.
-If you can “guess” the read-only or read-write strings you can obtain quite a bit of access you would not normally have.
-In addition, if Windows based devices are configured with SNMP, often times with the RO/RW community strings, you can extract patch levels, services running, last reboot times, usernames on the system, routes, and various other amounts of information that is valuable to an attacker.
+There are a couple of things to understand before we perform our SNMP scan.
+First, ‘read only‘ and ‘read write‘ community strings play an important role in what type of information can be extracted or modified on the devices themselves.
+If you can “guess” the read-only or read-write strings, you can obtain quite a bit of access you would not normally have.
+In addition, if Windows-based devices are configured with SNMP, often times with the RO/RW community strings, you can extract patch levels, services running, last reboot times, usernames on the system, routes, and various other amounts of information that are valuable to an attacker.

-When querying through SNMP, there is whats called an MIB API.
-The MIB stands for the Management Information Base (MIB). his interface allows you to query the device and extract information.
+When querying through SNMP, there is what is called an MIB API.
+The MIB stands for the Management Information Base.
+This interface allows you to query the device and extract information.
 Metasploit comes loaded with a list of default MIBs that it has in its database, it uses them to query the device for more information depending on what level of access is obtained.
 Let’s take a peek at the auxiliary module.

-We can gather lots of information when using SNMP scanning modules.
-Such as open ports, services, hostname, processes and uptime to name a few.
-Using our Metasploitable virtual machine as our target, we’ll run the ‘snmp_enum’ module and see what information it will provide us.
-First we load the module and set the RHOST option using the information stored in our workspace.
+We can gather lots of information when using SNMP scanning modules such as open ports, services, hostname, processes, and uptime to name a few.
+Using our Metasploitable virtual machine as our target, we’ll run the auxiliary/scanner/snmp/snmp_enum module and see what information it will provide us.
+First we load the module and set the ‘RHOST’ option using the information stored in our workspace.
 Using hosts -R will set this options for us.

 msf auxiliary(snmp_enum) > run [+] 172.16.194.172, Connected. [*] System information: Host IP : 172.16.194.172 Hostname : metasploitable Description : Linux metasploitable 2.6.24-16-server #1 SMP Thu Apr 10 13:58:00 UTC 2008 i686 Contact : email@example.com Location : Metasploit Lab Uptime snmp : 02:35:38.71 Uptime system : 00:20:13.21 System date : 2012-7-9 18:11:11.0 [*] Network information: IP forwarding enabled : no Default TTL : 64 TCP segments received : 19 TCP segments sent : 21 TCP segments retrans : 0 Input datagrams : 5055 Delivered datagrams : 5050 Output datagrams : 4527 ...snip... [*] Device information: Id Type Status Descr 768 Processor unknown GenuineIntel: Intel(R) Core(TM) i7-2860QM CPU @ 2.50GHz 1025 Network unknown network interface lo 1026 Network unknown network interface eth0 1552 Disk Storage unknown SCSI disk (/dev/sda) 3072 Coprocessor unknown Guessing that there's a floating point co-processor [*] Processes: Id Status Name Path Parameters 1 runnable init /sbin/init 2 runnable kthreadd kthreadd 3 runnable migration/0 migration/0 4 runnable ksoftirqd/0 ksoftirqd/0 5 runnable watchdog/0 watchdog/0 6 runnable events/0 events/0 7 runnable khelper khelper 41 runnable kblockd/0 kblockd/0 68 runnable kseriod kseriod ...snip...
 5696 runnable su su 5697 runnable bash bash 5747 running snmpd snmpd [*] Scanned 1 of 1 hosts (100% complete) [*] Auxiliary module execution completed